jypelle/mifasol/README.md

 #### Configuration

-If you want to access your server from both https://mypersonaldomain.org:6630 and https://77.77.77.77:6630, you should configure mifasolsrv accordingly with:
+If you want to access your server with those external urls: https://mypersonaldomain.org:6630 and https://77.77.77.77:6630, you should configure mifasolsrv accordingly with:

 ```
 mifasolsrv config -hostnames mypersonaldomain.org,77.77.77.77 -n 6630 -enable-ssl